 On 8th June 2018 SA Water announced that the major work on the upstream face of the wall was completed and the reservoir was would be allowed to refill and Batchelor’s Bridge (which is only seen if the water level drops below 2%) would soon be submerged once again.

 Later we noticed that the water level was almost up to the pavement of the bridge so we decided to walk the old road and see how far we could get.

 The old road was in good condition for this first section

-Near this point is the junction of the old Gorge Road and Prairie Road which was of interest to us both as we both used to travel this road from our early childhood until it was closed in the late 1960’s.
+Near this point is the junction of the old Gorge Road and Crouch's (Prairie) Road which was of interest to us both as we both used to travel this road from our early childhood until it was closed in the late 1960’s.